-The following graph compares the cumulative total shareholder return for the Common Shares of the Corporation (assuming a \$100 investment was made on December 31, 2017) with the cumulative total return of the S&P/TSX Smallcap Index, assuming reinvestment of dividends (see "Base Salary" and "Directors' Fees" below for trends in executive and director compensation).
+The following graph compares the cumulative total shareholder return for the Common Shares of the Corporation (assuming a \$100 investment was made on December 31, 2019) with the cumulative total return of the S&P/TSX Smallcap Index, assuming reinvestment of dividends (see "Base Salary" and "Directors' Fees" below for trends in executive and director compensation).

-D ec.
-31, D ec.
-30, D ec.
-29, D ec.
-31, D ec.
-31, D ec.
-31, 2017 2018 2019 2020 2021 2022 Intermap Technologies Corporation \$ 0.58 \$ 0.14 \$ 0.22 \$ 0.74 \$ 0.74 \$ 0.56 S&P/TSX Smallcap Index 661 528 595 655 774 688
+Dec.
+31, Dec.
+31, Dec.
+31, Dec.
+31, Dec.
+29, Dec.
+31, 2019 2020 2021 2022 2023 2024 Intermap Technologies Corporation \$ 0.22 \$ 0.74 \$ 0.74 \$ 0.56 \$ 0.63 \$ 2.39 S&P/TSX Smallcap Index 595 655 774 688 702 710

-The trend in the above graph does not necessarily correspond to the Corporation's compensation paid to the Named Executive Officers (as defined herein) for the period ending December 31, 2022, or for any prior periods.
+The trend in the above graph does not necessarily correspond to the Corporation's compensation paid to the Named Executive Officers (as defined herein) for the period ending December 31, 2024, or for any prior periods.
 The Board of Directors considers a number of factors in connection with its determination of appropriate levels of compensation including, but not limited to, the extended sales cycle associated with government contracts, access to resources, individual performance and the Corporation's performance.
 The Board of Directors acknowledged the Corporation's limited resources, restrictions on access to capital and illiquidity in the Common Shares, which impacted its ability to retain executive talent, attract new talent and impacted the level of compensation required to be paid to retain executive officers.
 These factors include, but are not limited to: (i) the volatility of the industry the Corporation operates within; (ii) the reliance on significant non-recurring government contracts, both domestically and internationally; (iii) the development of new products and solutions; (iv) the current limited amounts of annual recurring revenue; (v) the limited amount of working capital available to the Corporation for development and marketing activities; and (vi) limited human capital resources available to execute strategic initiatives.
-The Board considered these factors and relied on input from a compensation consultant when approving compensation in 2017 and determined to keep compensation the same through 2021 as a result of the substantial reduction in the Corporation's workforce, including certain senior officer positions, which has resulted in additional roles and responsibilities for the named executive officers.
+The Board considered these factors and relied on input from a compensation consultant when approving compensation in 2017 and determined to keep compensation the same through 2021 as a result of the substantial reduction in the Corporation's workforce, including certain senior officer positions, which has resulted in additional roles and responsibilities for the Named Executive Officers.
 During 2022, the Corporation implemented the first salary increase in five years, based on the high level of inflation impacting the global economy.
-The trading price of Common Shares is subject to fluctuations based on a number of factors, many of which are outside the control of the Corporation, and including, but not limited to: (i) actual or anticipated variations in operating results; (ii) the strength of the Corporation's balance sheet; (iii) the announcement of material contract(s); (iv) the low daily trading volume of the Corporation's stock, partially driven by limited promotion in the market; (v) the announcement of technological innovations or new products by the Corporation or its competitors; (vi) competition, including pricing pressures and the potential impact of competitors products on sales; (vii) changing conditions in the digital mapping and related industries; (viii) changes in financial estimates or recommendations by stock market analysts regarding the Corporation or its competitors; (ix) announcements by the Corporation or its competitors of acquisitions, strategic partnerships, or joint ventures; and (x) changes in economic or political conditions.
+The trading price of Common Shares is subject to fluctuations based on a number of factors, many of which are outside the control of the Corporation, and including, but not limited to: (i) actual or anticipated variations in operating results; (ii) the strength of the Corporation's balance sheet; (iii) the announcement of material contract(s); (iv) the low daily trading volume of the Corporation's stock, partially driven by limited promotion in the market; (v) the announcement of technological innovations or new products by the Corporation or its competitors; (vi) competition, including pricing pressures and the potential impact of competitors' products on sales; (vii) changing conditions in the digital mapping and related industries; (viii) changes in financial estimates or recommendations by stock market analysts regarding the Corporation or its competitors; (ix) announcements by the Corporation or its competitors of acquisitions, strategic partnerships, or joint ventures; and (x) changes in economic or political conditions.